 - Assessment of the functionality of the internal control system of the group of companies, including risk management

-- Observation of the development of and compliance with legal and regulatory provisions, in particular accounting standards, auditing principles, to the SIX Swiss Exchange, as well as adherence to internal regulations and principles (compliance)
+- Observation of the development of and compliance with legal and regulatory provisions, in particular accounting standards, auditing principles, requirements of the SIX Swiss Exchange, as well as adherence to internal regulations and principles (compliance)

-The members of the Personnel and Remuneration Committee shall be elected by the Annual General Meeting for the term of office until the next Annual General Meeting and constitutes itself.
+The members of the Personnel and Remuneration Committee are elected by the Annual General Meeting for the term of office until the next Annual General Meeting; the Committee constitutes itself.
 The Board of Directors appoints the Chair.

-In 2020, the Personnel and Compensation Committee had three members and met twelve times.
-The meetings were attended by the CEO and the Head of Human Resources on a case-by-case basis.
+In 2021, the Personnel and Remuneration Committee had three members and met six times.
+The meetings were attended by the CEO and the VP Human Resources on a case-by-case basis.
 All committee members attended all meetings.

 The main tasks of this committee are:

 - Support and advice to ensure a far-sighted human resources policy at HOCHDORF